cjdavis417/Brunch-Louisville/README.md

     * HTML5
     * CSS3

-    There are two CSS files, main.css and breakpoints.css.
-The main.css file has the bulk of the styles outside of media queries.
-The media queries are located in the breakpoints.css file.
-I seperated it because it is clearer and easier for me to organize.
+        * There are two CSS files, main.css and breakpoints.css.
+        * main.css file has the bulk of the styles outside of media queries.
+        * The media queries are located in the breakpoints.css file.
+        * I seperated it because it is clearer and easier for me to organize.

     * Flexbox